ibm-cloud-docs/vpc/cr-intro.md

 {: #routes-general}

 * Currently, you cannot use a custom routing table for both ingress (attached to a traffic source) and egress (attached to a subnet) traffic.
 In addition, the default custom routing table cannot be associated with an ingress traffic source.
-* The abiltiy to reach a next hop IP address in a custom route is not a determining factor in whether the route is used for forward traffic.
+* The ability to reach a next hop IP address in a custom route is not a determining factor in whether the route is used for forward traffic.
 This can cause issues when multiple routes with the same prefix (but different next hop IP addresses) are used, as traffic to unreachable next hop IP addresses might not be delivered.
 * {{site.data.keyword.cloud_notm}} VPC permits the use of RFC-1918 and IANA-registered IPv4 address spaces privately within your VPC, with some exceptions in the IANA special-purpose ranges, and select ranges assigned to {{site.data.keyword.cloud_notm}} services.
 When using IANA-registered ranges within your enterprise, and within VPCs in conjunction with {{site.data.keyword.cloud_notm}} Transit Gateway or {{site.data.keyword.cloud_notm}} Direct Link, you must install custom routes in each zone.
 For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).

 ### Unique prefix lengths